 As part of the 1975 Owensboro Urban Area Transportation Study, a bicycle facilities plan was prepared which consisted of a network of bikeways to be developed by 1990.
 This plan was never implemented, being relegated to a low priority in the total transportation program.
 In 1977, the Green River Area Development District prepared the Owensboro Urbanized Area Bicycle Facility Plan to explore the bicycle's potential viability through the planned implementation of a safe, comprehensive bikeway system.
 In 1993, the Green River Area Development District prepared the Owensboro Urbanized Area Bicycle Plan that identified streets for bike lanes although the plan was ultimately not implemented.
-The staff of the Green River Area Development District is currently working on a new Bicycle & Pedestrian Master Plan that is expected to be completed and adopted by the local Transportation Advisory Committee in early 2018.
+The Owensboro-Daviess County Metropolitan Planning Organization Bicycle/Pedestrian Master Plan was completed and adopted Transportation Advisory Committee in June 2018.